Acacia Honey vs Manuka Honey

 Why does acacia honey stay liquid so long?

-Which is better value for health benefits?
+Which is better value for daily health?

 What does UMF mean on manuka honey?